Tyrrrz/JsonExtensions/Readme.md

 // - child is null
 var maybeChild = jsonElement.GetByIndexOrNull(3);

-// Gets the value coerced into specified type or returns null if:
+// Gets the value converted into specified type or returns null if:
 // - element is null
 // - element's kind doesn't match the specified type
 // - the value cannot be parsed into the specified type var maybeString = jsonElement.GetStringOrNull();
 var maybeInt32 = jsonElement.GetInt32OrNull();
 var maybeGuid = jsonElement.GetGuidOrNull();

+// Gets the value coerced into specified type or returns null if:
+// - element is null
+// - element's kind is not string and doesn't match the specified type
+// - the value cannot be parsed into the specified type var maybeInt32Coerced = jsonElement.GetInt32CoercedOrNull();
+var maybeDoubleCoerced = jsonElement.GetDoubleCoercedOrNull();

 // Enumerates the array/object
 // or returns null if the element is not an array/object